jonaskint/poolboy/README.md

 # Poolboy

-Brainfart package to test something
+Brainfart package to test useless micro optimisations in go.